jubiss/recife_housing_market/README.md

-# recife_housing_market
+# Recife real estate market.

-This a work in development to understand the housing market in the metropolitan region of Recife.
+ to understand the housing market in the metropolitan region of Recife.

+Work in development.